chris-creditdesign/google-covid-19-mobility-report-exploration/README.md

     npm run ssr

-## Get data from Google Docs
+## Get text from Google Doc

+The text for this visualisation is derrived from this [Google Doc](https://docs.google.com/document/d/1bUOAzU8YdduZDnKYiXtSQ4HldDAOmQvk7gZLpUngyU0/edit).

+To download the latest version of the text and save it as `src/content/data.json` for use by `src/App.svelte` run:

+    npm run build:ssr-text

-Uses [googledoc-to-json](https://github.com/bradoyler/googledoc-to-json) to download text from a google doc in a ArchieML format and convert this to json.
+Uses [googledoc-to-json](https://github.com/bradoyler/googledoc-to-json) to download text from the google doc in the ArchieML format and convert this to json.

-Credentials are stored in `secrets/config.json`.

-Use [google-tokens](https://github.com/bradoyler/google-tokens) to create these details.
+Use [google-tokens](https://github.com/bradoyler/google-tokens) to create API credentials.

 Note: The `refresh_token` may be invalidated by google after a period of time.
 Run `google-tokens` again to get new value.